 What is the reason to use medications for hepatitis C?

-The purpose of using medications for hepatitis C is threefold:
+The purpose of using medications for hepatitis C is to:

-- To clear the hepatitis C virus from the bloodstream
+- remove (or clear) all the hepatitis C virus from your body permanently

 What medications are available for hepatitis C?